NSF awards UW partners $13.6M to broaden access in the sciences

 Other PREM collaborations, both involving IMOD, are with Fort Lewis College, Norfolk State University, and the University of California Merced.

 The Partnership for Education and Advancement of Quantum and nano-Sciences (PEAQS) PREM award connects Fort Lewis College (FLC), Norfolk State University (NSU), and IMOD by providing $4.2M to support undergraduate and graduate students in their research and by providing access to opportunities and resources.
-FLC, a non-tribal Native American-serving college (Durango, CO), and NSU, a historically Black university (Norfolk, VA) will partner will IMOD to draw upon the quantum optoelectronic expertise and programming within the Center to better prepare their students to enter the STEM workforce, while also establishing collaborative connections for joint research projects.
+FLC, a non-tribal Native American-serving college (Durango, CO), and NSU, a historically Black university (Norfolk, VA) will partner with IMOD to draw upon the quantum optoelectronic expertise and programming within the Center to better prepare their students to enter the STEM workforce, while also establishing collaborative connections for joint research projects.
 This PREM will not only support student research in quantum-level material properties, with potential applications in materials fabrication and nanoscale devices, but also provide access to professional development, engagement with IMOD industry partners, mentoring, and career development.

 The University of California Merced will receive $1 million in PREM seed funding for its Venture for Innovation in Self-assembly and Integration of Optoelectronic Nanostructures (VISION) program, to develop a new partnership between VISION and IMOD.
 VISION aims to cultivate student potential in STEM through enriched research opportunities, scientific collaboration, pedagogical development, and inclusive mentoring and seeks to broaden nano- and quantum materials literacy at all educational levels.
 Institutions receiving PREM seed funding can compete for full PREM awards in the next award cycle.